merneo/EliteBook/docs/installation/gigabyte_brix_5300_arch_installation.md

 **Enter the passphrase** you just created and press **Enter**

 **Should show:** (no output = success)

+**If error occurs:**
+- **"No key available":** Verify passphrase is correct, check for typos, verify keyboard layout
+- **"Device already in use":** Close any existing mappings, verify partition is not mounted elsewhere
+- **"Operation not permitted":** Verify root privileges, check partition permissions

 ### Step 4.3: Verify Encrypted Root Volume